apotheon/loadable/README.md

 the loading has already been handled and the loop can also break.
 But if the return value is `nil`, it means the hook does not apply and the loop should continue.
-If all hooks have been tried and all have returned `nil` then it falls back to the original `#load` and `#require` calls, via an instance `OriginalLoader` which should always be the last loader in the `$LOADERS` list.
+If all hooks have been tried and all have returned `nil` then it falls back to the original `#load` and `#require` calls, via an instance of `OriginalLoader` which should always be the last loader in the `$LOADERS` list.

 ## 4 Built-in Loaders

-The Loadable gem provides three special loaders out-of-the-box, the `RubyLoader`, the `GemLoader` and the `VendorLoader`.
+The Loadable gem provides three special loaders out-of-the-box: the `RubyLoader`, the `GemLoader` and the `VendorLoader`.
 The first two are probably not exaclty what you think they are, going just by their names, so keep reading...